mkazhdan/TextureSignalProcessing/README.md

 </dd>

 <dt>[<b>--exterior</b>]</dt>
-<dd> If this flag is enabled, only the values of boundary texels whose centers are outside the charts are updated.
+<dd> If this flag is enabled (and a <code>--mask</code> parmeter is not specified), only the values of boundary texels whose centers are outside the charts are updated.
 </dd>

 <dt>[<b>--verbose</b>]</dt>